-A truly enjoyable way to journey between Siem Reap and Saigon by bike and riverboat.
-Start out in your luxurious hotel in the Ancient temple town of Siem Reap, exploring the ruins of Angkor, before boarding your boat for a cruise down the Mekong, finishing up in the glistening, bustling and vibrant southern city of Saigon, Vietnam.
+A truly enjoyable way to journey between Siem Reap and Saigon is by bike and riverboat.
+Start out in your luxurious hotel in the ancient temple town of Siem Reap, then explore the ruins of Angkor before boarding your boat for a cruise down the Mekong, finishing up in the glistening, bustling and vibrant southern city of Saigon, Vietnam.

 Along the journey, cycle and cruise down the Tonle Sap River in Cambodia then through the lush canal network that is the Mekong Delta.
 Biking or hiking through the backroads and paths each morning, you will have the opportunity to meet local people, learn about their lives and traditions, and see first hand the agricultural miracle that is the Mekong Delta, while enjoying delicious local cuisine, and staying in comfort throughout the journey.